robjohncox/python-html-assert/README.md

 Utility for asserting the structure and content of HTML in python.

+*Important Notes:*

+* Only works on Python 3
-*Important Note:* This is very much in alpha, there will be bugs for now.
+* This is very much in alpha, there will be bugs for now.

 ### Installation